sahassan012/movie-review-analysis-myVector/README.md

 The built-in C++ Vector class from the standard library is based on a dynamically-allocated array.
 This project is a new implementation of the vector class, using a different design approach.

-The Movie Reviews program uses .txt files that consist of movie reviews as a way of testing and utilizing the new vector class(myVector).

 ## How it works
+There Movie Reviews program within functions.cpp uses .txt files that consist of movie reviews as a way of testing and utilizing the new vector class(myVector).

-You can run the program using the .txt files within the directory or create new ones with the following format:
+The .txt file expected by the program must be in the following format:
 * line 1: Movie name
 * All lines after: 1-5 (ratings)
 * last line: -1 (terminating character)